nicooga/restaurant_review/README.md

    - **Backend (Rails API):** http://localhost:3000
    - **Database (PostgreSQL):** localhost:5432

 That's it!
-All services will start automatically and the database will be created.
+All services will start automatically and the database will be created. **Database migrations and seeding will run automatically** on the first startup, so you'll have sample data ready to use immediately.

 ## What's Included